erizov/Professor/semester_03/lecture_12_ml_algorithms/kmeans/school.ru.md

 ## 📋 Quick Summary

-- **Purpose:** Kmeans: The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+- **Purpose:** Kmeans: The algorithm works by systematically processing data according to a specific strategy.
 - **Complexity:** O(nki)
 - **Category:** Machine Learning
-- **Key Idea:** The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+- **Key Idea:** The algorithm works by systematically processing data according to a specific strategy.

-Kmeans: The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+Kmeans: The algorithm works by systematically processing data according to a specific strategy.

-The algorithm works by > **Note**: Mermaid diagrams are rendered automatically on GitHub.
-For local viewing, use a Mermaid-compatible Markdown viewer.
+The algorithm works by systematically processing data according to a specific strategy.

 **KMEANS** = Remember the key steps: step 1, step 2, step 3